dpcheng/Discourse/docs/bugs.md

 4. Could not post new message to server.
 Kept coming back as 422 error.
   - solution: I was not logged in when I was testing from chrome dev tools.
 In my message controller's create function, I was setting user_id to the current_user's id.
 In the future, will need to set user_id before posting, or remember to log in before testing.

+5. tried setting up redis. works on local machine. when push to production, get error
+  - Application error: An error occurred in the application and your page could not be served.
+If you are the application owner, check your logs for details.